 Torc was founded by a small group of engineers from Virginia Tech to save lives with revolutionary technology.
-Many of those founding members are still with the company, including the current CEO, Michael Fleming.
+Many of those founding members are still with the company.
 However, the true launching point for Torc came with its 3rd place win in the 2007 DARPA Urban Challenge — an event now regarded as an important milestone in autonomous vehicle history.

 Following their success at DARPA, the Torc team decided on a different approach than many of their technology start-up peers, opting to grow the company organically through contracts with established partners instead of vying for external investor funding.
 Torc committed itself to develop based on a business case: create technology that solves real-world problems.